Viewing Teams Connector instance, call and participant status

 For general troubleshooting, call failures and installation issues, see Troubleshooting Microsoft Teams and Pexip Infinity integrations.

 You can view the status of each Teams Connector instance, such as call capacity and current media load, via the Pexip Infinity Administrator interface ( ).
-They are represented by icons.
-The fill level of each square represents the current media load for that instance.

 More details are shown when hovering over an instance, and you can double-click on an instance to see more detailed information about it.